JosephGWoods/ISMRM2022_VSASL_Bloch_Simulations/README.md

-# ISMRM2022_VSASL_Bloch_Simulations
+# ISMRM2022 VSASL Bloch Simulations

-ISMRM 2022 Velocity Selective ASL tutorial
+This is the code used for the Velocity Selective ASL Bloch simulation tutorial at ISMRM 2022